Universal tradeoff relation between speed, uncertainty, and dissipation in nonequilibrium stationary states

-The fact that $p_-$ is universal and only depends on the threshold $\ell_-$ is a remarkable fact that is a direct consequence of the martingale property of $e^{-S}$ \cite{neri2017statistics}, see also Appendix~\ref{app:A} for a discussion of martingales.
-Indeed, the process $e^{-S}$ is a martingale and satisfies the integral fluctuation relation at stopping times \cite{neri2019integral}
+The fact that $p_-$ is universal and only depends on the threshold $\ell_-$ is a remarkable fact that is a direct consequence of the martingale property of $e^{-S(t)}$ \cite{chetrite2011two, neri2017statistics, neri2019integral}.
+Indeed, since the process $e^{-S(t)}$ is a martingale and since $T_S$ is a first-passage time with two thresholds, the integral fluctuation relation at stopping times \cite{neri2019integral}